pnayak1501/pnayak1501/README.md

 Skills: REACT / JS / HTML / CSS / PHP / ANDROID

 - 🔭 I’m currently working on some ideas
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning NodeJS
 - 👯 I’m looking to collaborate on Fintech projects
 - ⚡ Fun fact: Alexa is always listening to your conversations